aiman-al-masoud/deixiscript/src/machines-like-us/README.md

 a cancellation of a restriction or a default filler for a role.

-> NB: restrictions are also objects, so that annotations can refer to them
+> NB: restrictions also have IDs, so that annotations can refer to them
 > later.

 > NB: number of roles associated with a concept != number of fillers.
 For eg 2